-Have you ever been to the land of smile?
+Have you ever been to the land of a smile?

 Visit and enjoy the Masskara Festival of Bacolod during the month of October.
-One of the liveliest and colorful festival in the Philippines.
+One of the liveliest and colorful festivals in the Philippines.

 Festival Events and Activities

-There are many event and activities that you can attend during the masskara festival.
+There are many events and activities that you can attend during the masskara festival.

 - MassKara Parade Dance.